 The SINAS Fulbright Chair in American Studies

-Since it was created in 1985, SINAS has benefitted greatly from co-operation with the Fulbright program.
-Over the years SINAS has had the good fortune of hosting a number of Fulbright scholars and lecturers, all of whom taught courses or conducted research at the institute (below).
+Since it was created in 1985, SINAS has benefitted greatly from co-operation with the Fulbright Program.
+Over the years SINAS has had the good fortune of hosting a number of Fulbright scholars and lecturers, all of whom have taught courses or conducted research at the institute.
 In the fall of 1996, a permanent Fulbright Chair was established at SINAS and Uppsala University.
-The Chair, which is the only one of its kind in the country, is jointly financed by the Swedish Fulbright Commission in Stockholm and Uppsala University and an appointment is made annually, generally for the full academic year.
+The Fulbright Chair, which is the only one of its kind in Sweden, is jointly financed by the Swedish Fulbright Commission, Stockholm and Uppsala University.
+Fulbright chairs are appointed annually and generally for a full academic year.

-The position is alternately held by senior scholars in American studies, broadly defined.
-It entails teaching undergraduate and graduate courses in American Studies, broadly defined, pursuing research, and building contacts in Uppsala and Sweden.
-Since its creation, the Fulbright Chair has provided an important opportunity for American scholars to lecture locally and nationally, something which has contributed significantly to the spread of American Studies in Sweden.
+The position is generally held by senior scholars in American studies, broadly defined.
+It entails teaching undergraduate and graduate courses in American Studies, pursuing research, and building contacts in Uppsala in particular and Sweden in general.
+Since its creation, the Fulbright Chair has provided an important opportunity for American scholars to lecture locally and nationally, which has contributed significantly to the spread of American Studies in Sweden.

 A short fim about the Fulbright Distinguished Chair in North American studies at SINAS, Uppsala University: